crowdplat/NASA-NOIS2-171/crispv2_1/image_scripts/README.md

   - The tabular only data analysis modules should work similar to the earlier version of CRISP.
 The following content only explains `image_only` or `multimodal` experiments.

 ## 1. Image Preprocess
-Run the image preprocessing script to resize, normalize, and augment the images:
+Run the image preprocessing script to resize and augment the images:

 ```sh
 python image_scripts/preprocess_images.py --image_preprocess_config image_preprocess_config_file_name.json